Naïlé Titah

 The fold, not the cap, is your real constraint.
 Win the first two lines, then use the room the data rewards.

 Put it to work.
-With MagicPost you can write, schedule and analyze all your LinkedIn content in one place, with the length, format and hook patterns from this research built in.
+MagicPost drafts, queues and tracks your LinkedIn posts in a single workspace, with the length, format and hook patterns from this research already baked into what it suggests.

 Where this data comes from

 The limits in the reference table are LinkedIn's own platform rules (the 3,000-character post cap and the long-form article editor), not our measurements.
-Everything labelled "measured" is MagicPost's own research: 1,201,112 LinkedIn posts published over the last 12 months (reshares and excluded posts filtered out), grouped by character count, compared on median likes (never averages, so a handful of viral posts cannot distort the curve).
+Everything labelled "measured" is MagicPost's own research: 1,201,112 LinkedIn posts published over the last 12 months (reshares and excluded posts filtered out), grouped by character count and compared on median likes.
+We use the median, not the average, precisely so a few runaway posts cannot bend the character curve upward.
 The median post length is 1,011 characters, the 90th percentile 2,000, and 2.5% of posts fall within 300 characters of the cap.
-Figures dated June 2026 and refreshed with the data.
+Numbers current as of June 2026.

 FAQ